tothambrus11/agda-starter/readme.md

  - _Dev Containers_ VSCode extension

 ## Getting Started
-1. Create a copy of this template
+1. Create a copy of this template (`Use this template` - green button on the top right in GitHub)
 2. Clone your repository into a local folder.
 3. Open the folder in VSCode
 4. Make sure docker has already started on your system